-(a) Prevent user access over its computer network to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children's Internet Protection Act [Pub.
+- prevent user access over its computer network to transit inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; - prevent unauthorized access and other unlawful online activity; - prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and - comply with the Children's Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254(h)].